Overview — The Review Queue

 * **Rejected** -- Filings that were sent back to the filer.

-Items are sorted within each column by **priority first**, then by **time entered** (oldest first).
+Rows are sorted by **priority first**, then by **time entered** (oldest first).
 Urgent filings always float to the top.
+There is no inline accept or reject in the table -- every decision happens on the review page.

 {% hint style="info" %}

-**📹 GIF:** The clerk queue board showing filing rows organized by status columns (Received, Under Review, Accepted, Rejected), with priority badges and time-in-queue indicators visible on each row.
+**📹 GIF:** The clerk queue table showing filing rows under the Received tab, switching to the Processed tab and its Accepted / With Judge / Rejected / Payment Failed sub-tabs, with priority badges and time-in-queue indicators visible on each row.

 {% endhint %}